What Happens With a Checking Overdraft & How Can You Avoid Charges?

 Banks That Have Cut or Limited Overdraft Fees

-Fortunately, some banks have either reduced overdraft fees or eliminated them.
+Fortunately, some banks have either reduced or eliminated overdraft fees.
 If you’re looking for a checking account with minimal to no overdraft fees, here are a few options to explore.

 Citi